Scooby's All-Star Laff-A-Lympics: Overview

 When the show became Scooby's All-Stars during the second season on September 9, 1978, the Blue Falcon & Dynomutt and Scooby-Doo, Where Are You! segments were dropped and two Captain Caveman segments were broadcast instead of just one (eight new + a rerun from the previous season).
 Eight new Laff-A-Lympics and Captain Caveman segments were produced for the block in 1978–79.
-For the first eight weeksThe Scooby-Doo Show segment began the 1978–79 season in reruns, though starting from November 4, the remaining eight new episodes (produced for an aborted revival of Scooby-Doo, Where Are You! as a separate half-hour) were run as part of Scooby's All-Stars.
+For the first eight weeks The Scooby-Doo Show segment began the 1978–79 season in reruns, though starting from November 4, the remaining eight new episodes (produced for an aborted revival of Scooby-Doo, Where Are You! as a separate half-hour) were run as part of Scooby's All-Stars.
 Laff-A-Lympics and Captain Caveman segments also aired reruns from their previous seasons for the remainder of the series run.

 For the 1979–80 season, the block was cancelled and Scooby-Doo became a half-hour show as Scooby-Doo and Scrappy-Doo.
 Laff-A-Lympics and Captain Caveman would resurface on ABC during the latter part of the season in 1980.